 The good news is that truck fleet management is now easier thanks to advancements in technology.
 We’re seeing improvements in a number of areas that benefit fleet owners managing heavy-duty trucks.
 Here are nine ways truck fleet management software can help you to run a more profitable and productive fleet, especially with top-ranked solutions, like those available through Verizon Connect.

 HOS logbooks and DVIRs to improve reporting, maximize uptime and reduce admin costs

 Many drivers struggle to keep up with the paperwork, something indicated by DOT data that shows Form & Manner errors (incorrect or incomplete HOS logbooks) top the list when it comes to non-compliance.

-Electronic Logging Devices or ELDs mandates are in full swing with the hard enforcement date passed, which will hopefully eliminate Form & Manner errors completely.
+The roll out of Electronic Logging Devices as required by the ELD mandate is nearly completewith the AOBRD transition almost complete, which will hopefully eliminate Form & Manner errors completely.
 ELD paperless logbooks can be set to automatically collect driving data, allowing drivers to maximize driving time by recording in single-minute units, not the traditional 15-minute increments.
 Roadside inspections are often quicker and more efficient too.